 The key to maximizing reimbursement and striving for healthcare payment lifecycle excellence is perfecting the patient access onboarding game.
-Patients present for treatment with an often limited understanding of their insurance coverage and plans, and sometimes confused ideas of the prior authorization process and their financial responsibilities in the end.
+Patients present for treatment with an often limited understanding of their insurance coverage and plans, and sometimes confusing ideas of the prior authorization process and their financial responsibilities.

 It’s up to us to help patients navigate the process and educate them to make solid, informed choices about their care.
-By leveraging real-time data using advanced automation, we can effectively discover existing insurance coverage, verify the patient’s insurance verification and benefits and collect their portion up front while also meeting our obligations in terms of prior authorizations.
+By leveraging real-time data using advanced automation, we can effectively discover existing insurance coverage, verify the patient’s insurance and benefits, and collect their portion upfront while also meeting our obligations in terms of prior authorizations.

 Leveraging Data to Maximize Reimbursement

-As healthcare consumerism continues to grow, patients are taking on more and more of the financial responsibility for their care.
-Technology and automation are allowing us to present more accurate and timely information to facilitate their financial contribution.
-It’s more important than ever that the business staff responsible for onboarding patients are equipped with the most accurate data, and that patient portions are collected upfront before the patient arrives for care.
+As healthcare consumerism continues to grow, patients are becoming more and more part of the financial equation.
+Technology and automation are allowing us to present more accurate and timely information so patients can better understand their financial contribution.
+It’s more important than ever that the business staff responsible for onboarding patients be equipped with the most accurate data, and that patient portions are collected upfront before the patient arrives for care.

-The first step in this process is securing accurate and valid insurance and demographic information about the patient.
-By utilizing a transparent insurance verification and benefits eligibility automation package, your practice will be able to track and confirm precise patient coverage details in real-time while avoiding later denials due to ineligibility.
+Simultaneously, it’s important to secure accurate and valid insurance and demographic information about the patient.
+By utilizing an automated insurance verification and benefits software, your practice will be able to track and confirm precise patient coverage details in real-time while avoiding later denials due to ineligibility.

-Utilizing a seamless integration or portal, front office and scheduling staff would be able to access an extensive payer clearinghouse of over 800 payers across the country to determine eligibility and benefits in real-time, including:
+Utilizing a seamless integration or portal, front office and scheduling staff are able to access the needed information to determine eligibility and benefits in real-time, including:

 With the Infinx Insurance Verification package, emergent or problematic verifications would be handled by specialists in cases such as non-automated payers, etc.